Aditya201514049/task-5/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Aditya Singha.

 ## 🤝 Contributing